-Ukraine introduced an additional meticulously detailed set of labeling requirements for fresh, frozen or chilled meat and edible byproducts of bovine animals, pork, lamb, goat and poultry; honey; and unprocessed olive oil.
+Ukraine introduced an additional meticulously detailed set of labeling requirements for fresh, frozen, or chilled meat and edible byproducts of bovine animals, pork, lamb, goat, and poultry; honey; and unprocessed olive oil.
 These requirements establish the country of origin or place of provenance labeling and will go into effect on May 18, 2024.
-Meat producers, processors, handlers, importers, and resellers are obligated to maintain a tracking system which facilitates meat products to be traced back to their origin and animal origin (country of origin).
-Information on country of origin, country of raising and country of slaughter should be collected.
+Meat producers, processors, handlers, importers, and resellers are obligated to maintain a tracking system that facilitates meat products to be traced back to their origin and animal origin (country of origin).
+Information on country of origin, country of raising, and country of slaughter should be collected.
 This information must be maintained throughout all stages of production and sales of the food products and be available to final consumers or food service establishments.
 FAS Kyiv prepared a separate GAIN FAIRS Subject Report explaining the labeling requirements.
+Additional labeling requirements for products that underwent ionizing radiation treatment are announced by the Ministry of Healthcare and are expected to be adopted in 2023-24.